movingpictures83/CSVHead/README.md

 # CSVHead
+# Language: Python
+# Input: CSV
+# Output: TXT
+# Tested with: PluMA 2.0, Python 3.6

-First element of every row of a CSV
+PluMA plugin to extract the first element from each row from a CSV file